Pumped-storage hydroelectricity: Economic efficiency

 The upper reservoir, Llyn Stwlan, and dam of the Ffestiniog Pumped Storage Scheme in North Wales.
 The lower power station has four water turbines which generate 360 MW of electricity within 60 seconds of the need arising.

 Along with energy management, pumped storage systems help stabilize electrical network frequency and provide reserve generation.
 Thermal plants are much less able to respond to sudden changes in electrical demand that potentially cause frequency and voltage instability.
 Pumped storage plants, like other hydroelectric plants, can respond to load changes within seconds.

+Pumped-storage plants can therefore contribute ancillary services such as frequency regulation, spinning reserve, load following, and operating reserve, in addition to bulk energy storage and peak-shaving functions.
+This operational flexibility has become increasingly important in power systems with larger shares of variable renewable generation.

 The most important use for pumped storage has traditionally been to balance baseload powerplants, but they may also be used to abate the fluctuating output of intermittent energy sources.
 Pumped storage provides a load at times of high electricity output and low electricity demand, enabling additional system peak capacity.
 In certain jurisdictions, electricity prices may be close to zero or occasionally negative on occasions that there is more electrical generation available than there is load available to absorb it.
 Although at present this is rarely due to wind or solar power alone, increased use of such generation will increase the likelihood of those occurrences.

 It is particularly likely that pumped storage will become especially important as a balance for very large-scale photovoltaic and wind generation.
 Increased long-distance transmission capacity combined with significant amounts of energy storage will be a crucial part of regulating any large-scale deployment of intermittent renewable power sources.
 The high non-firm renewable electricity penetration in some regions supplies 40% of annual output, but 60% may be reached before additional storage is necessary.

 Small-scale facilities

 Smaller pumped storage plants cannot achieve the same economies of scale as larger ones, but some do exist, including a recent 13 MW project in Germany.
 Shell Energy has proposed a 5 MW project in Washington State.
-Some have proposed small pumped storage plants in buildings, although these are not yet economical.
+In 2016, proposals were made for small pumped storage plants in buildings, although these are not economical.
 Also, it is difficult to fit large reservoirs into the urban landscape (and the fluctuating water level may make them unsuitable for recreational use).
 Nevertheless, some authors defend the technological simplicity and security of water supply as important externalities.